BrightID/BrightID/README.md

 Unlike most IDs--which are used to prove who you are--BrightIDs are used to prove that you're a unique person and can be used anonymously.

-The ID will have the following characteristics:
+BrightIDs have the following characteristics:
 * Verified by a trusted group of close personal contacts plus a [decentralized social graph owned by no one](#decentralized-graph).
 * No data is stored with the ID.
 A person can show they're unique without sharing any data.
 * A lost or compromised ID can be replaced by reconnecting with a few close personal contacts.